 Skip to contents

 This function identifies and visualizes key citation routes within scientific networks by analyzing the most significant citation paths between publications.
-The algorithm is based on the main path analysis approach described in: Liu JS, Lu LYY.
-An integrated approach for main path analysis: Development of the Hirsch index as an example.
-Journal of the American Society for Information Science and Technology.
-2012;63(3):528-542. https://doi.org/10.1002/asi.21692
+The algorithm implements the key-route search from the integrated main path analysis approach described in Liu & Lu (2012).

 Usage